ultamatt/codetest/README.md

 Interactions
 * [ ] The user should be able to dismiss the currently presented card away making it disappear and presenting the next card in the stack.
+* [ ] The user should be able to create their own factoid to be added to the fact stack.

 ## Backend

 The Backend should be node.js with whatever middlewares you'd like to use.

-Interactions
+### Requirements
 * [ ] Please provide a RESTful backend for the CRUDL of factoids
 * [ ] Factoids should be transported to the UI via JSON
+* [ ] Factoids should be stored in some sort of SQL/NoSQL/File on the backend

+## BONUS

+If you're too cool for school, consider adding some improvements to what you've made

-### BONUSES
+### Suggestions for improvements
-* [ ] Make it such that a UI user can create their own factoid to be added to the fact stack.
-* [ ] Integrate some aspect of your factoids with an external Service or API
+* [ ] Integrate this with an external Service or API
+* [ ] Write a test or two
+* [ ] Add CD/CI to your project
+* [ ] Edit this ReadMe with new suggestions for how to improve this code test